 When it is time for you to find an important piece of paper, it will become an unpleasant situation.
 It will cause stress and anxiety that could have been easily avoided if you had a designated place for the papers.
 For example, it would take you no time at all to find your homeowner’s insurance information if you had a file for home insurance.

-Adding categories to your art blog is like having a file for each specific topic you write about, which will make it easy for your readers to find the content that they are searching for.
-It would be like you are putting the topics that they are interested in into files for them to access quickly.
+Adding categories to your art blog is like having a file for each specific topic you write about, which will make it easy for your readers to find the content or products they are searching for.

-You will be able to click a category that you have already created to have the new post filled under or add a new category.
+This is where you will be able to click a category that you have already created to have the new post filled under or add a new category for the post.

-If you would like to add your new post to a category that you have already created simply click on the box next to the category name you want the post to be added to.
-This will place the content in the specific category that you have chosen making it easier for your readers to find.
+If you would like to add the post to a category you have already created, click on the box next to the category name you want the post to be added to.
+This will place the content in the specific category you have chosen.

 If there is no category that fits the content you are about to publish, click Add New Category.

-Type in the name you wish for the category in the box provided.
+Type in the name of the new category in the box provided.

 Providing high-quality content that is easy to be found by your readers will help you to build a loyal following.

-A Parent Category is the main topic.
-Think of it as a filing drawer that is dedicated for bills.
+Parent Category is the main topic.
+Think of it as a filing drawer that is dedicated to bills.
 In that drawer, you have folders for all of the different companies that you pay bills to.
-If you need to find the electric bill, you open the filing drawer and pull out the folder dedicated for the electric.
+If you need to find the electric bill, you open the filing drawer and pull out the electric folder.

 An example would be: